-Additionally, we do not believe that Policy 21b will provide adequate protection to safeguard migratory fish species, as the policy does not cover Scotland's west coast, where the vast majority of fish farm development is taking place, and where wild salmonids are already under immense pressure.
+Additionally, we do not believe that Policy 21b will provide adequate protection to safeguard migratory fish species (not only migratory salmon but sea trout as well), as the policy does not cover Scotland's west coast, where the vast majority of fish farm development is taking place, and where wild salmonids are already under immense pressure.
 Records show a steady decline of wild salmonids returning to Scottish rivers; this decline has been seen during a time of climate change effects, expansion of industrial fishing at sea and, notably, the development and expansion of the fish farming industry, which is contributing to the deterioration of the inshore waters of Scotland's west and northwest coasts (cf. the Scottish Parliament's SPICe briefing on "Wild Salmon" from 2018).

 The environmental and ecological impacts associated with open net fish farming are well documented and include negative impacts on the seabed, disease, organic and material waste, sea lice, medicines and chemicals, farmed salmon escapes, sustainability of food supply, plastic pollution and impacts on wild wrasse and marine mammals (cf. the Environment, Climate Change and Land Reform Committee's "Report on the Environmental Impacts of Salmon Farming" from 2018).
 Migratory salmonids rely on healthy coastal ecosystems to complete their natural life cycle, and the upland ecology benefits from the nutrients provided by mature salmonids returning from sea.
 Safeguarding the health of wild coastal waters and wild salmonids also helps to support the viability of fishing and helps to keep this activity and the knowledge of this species alive, but the negative environmental impacts of open net fish farms are increasingly creating conditions that are making it harder for wild salmonids to thrive.
+In addition, there may be negative impacts on other less well observed or understood species.

 With a presumption in Scottish Planning Policy against further salmon and trout fish farm developments on the north and east coasts of Scotland, this places the pressure on Scotland's west coast.
-This is of particular concern, given the aquaculture industry's plans to increase salmon production in Scotland to 300,000 - 400,000t by 2030, the upper end of this scale being an effective doubling of the current output (cf. Scotland Food and Drink, "A Strategic Plan for Farming Scotland's Seas" from 2017).
-At present, the Scotlish Government has not set out how the increased pressures on the environment arising from the industry's planned expansion will be mitigated.
+By implication, this confirms that salmon farms are a threat to wild salmonids without improved regulatory safeguards and standards.
+We question why the wild salmonids of the west coast be penalised?
+The pressures on the west coast are of particular concern given the aquaculture industry's plans to increase salmon production in Scotland to 300,000 - 400,000t by 2030, the upper end of this scale being an effective doubling of the current output (cf. Scotland Food and Drink, "A Strategic Plan for Farming Scotland's Seas" from 2017).
+At present, the Scottish Government has not set out how the increased pressures on the environment arising from the industry's planned expansion will be mitigated.
 As the carrying capacity of Scotland's inshore waters for fish farming has never been assessed, a detailed Strategic Environmental Assessment should be carried out before any expansion of existing farms, or any new farms, can be contemplated on Scotland's west coast.
 This approach would be in line with the Rural Economy and Connectivity Committee's 2nd recommendation from the 2018 report on "Salmon Farming in Scotland".